reactphp/http/README.md

 });
 ```

-Note that calling this method is strictly optional.
+Note that calling this method is strictly optional for HTTP/1.1 responses.
-If you do not use it, then the client MUST continue sending the request body
+If you do not use it, then a HTTP/1.1 client MUST continue sending the
-after waiting some time.
+request body after waiting some time.

-This method MUST NOT be invoked after calling `writeHead()`.
+This method MUST NOT be invoked after calling [`writeHead()`](#writehead).
+This method MUST NOT be invoked if this is not a HTTP/1.1 response
+(please check [`expectsContinue()`](#expectscontinue) as above).
-Calling this method after sending the headers will result in an `Exception`.
+Calling this method after sending the headers or if this is not a HTTP/1.1
+response is an error that will result in an `Exception`.

 #### writeHead()